jacksund/simmate/tutorials/02_ Run_a_workflow.md

 - `execute`: runs the calculation directly on our local computer
 - `save`: saves the results on our local computer

-Before we can actually run these different stages of a workflow, the next two sections will help us address two things:
+Before we can actually run this workflow, we must:

-1. we need to set up our database so results can be saved properly
+1. set up our database so results can be saved
-2. we need a structure to actually run a calculation on
+2. select a structure for our calculation

 <br/> <!-- add empty line -->